 Today, Latinos constitute the largest minority group in the United States.
-They also have one of the highest birth rates of any ethnic group.135 Although Hispanics lag behind whites in terms of income and high school graduation rates, they are enrolling in college at higher rates than whites.136 Topics that remain at the forefront of public debate today include immigration reform, the DREAM Act (a proposal for granting undocumented immigrants permanent residency in stages), and court action on executive orders on immigration.
+They also have one of the highest birth rates of any ethnic group.135 Although Hispanic people lag behind White people in terms of income and high school graduation rates, they are enrolling in college at higher rates than White people.136 Topics that remain at the forefront of public debate today include immigration reform, the DREAM Act (a proposal for granting undocumented immigrants permanent residency in stages), and court action on executive orders on immigration.
 President Trump and his administration have been quite active on issues of immigration and border security.
-Aside from the proposal to build a border wall, other areas of action have included various travel bans and the policy of separating families at the border as they attempt to enter the country.137
+Aside from the proposal to build a border wall, other areas of action have included various travel bans and the policy of separating families at the border as they attempt to enter the country.
+137

 ASIAN AMERICAN CIVIL RIGHTS

-The Chinese were the first large group of Asians to immigrate to the United States.
+The Chinese were the first large group of Asian people to immigrate to the United States.
 They arrived in large numbers in the mid-nineteenth century to work in the mining industry and on the Central Pacific Railroad.
 Others worked as servants or cooks or operated laundries.
-Their willingness to work for less money than whites led white workers in California to call for a ban on Chinese immigration.
+Their willingness to work for less money than White workers led White workers in California to call for a ban on Chinese immigration.
 In 1882, Congress passed the Chinese Exclusion Act, which prevented Chinese from immigrating to the United States for ten years and prevented Chinese already in the country from becoming citizens (Figure 5.19).
 In 1892, the Geary Act extended the ban on Chinese immigration for another ten years.
-In 1913, California passed a law preventing all Asians, not just the Chinese, from owning land.
-With the passage of the Immigration Act of 1924, all Asians, with the exception of Filipinos, were prevented from immigrating to the United States or becoming naturalized citizens.
-Laws in several states barred marriage between Chinese and white Americans, and some cities with large Asian populations required Asian children to attend segregated schools.138
+In 1913, California passed a law preventing all Asian people, not just the Chinese, from owning land.
+With the passage of the Immigration Act of 1924, all Asian people, with the exception of Filipinos, were prevented from immigrating to the United States or becoming naturalized citizens.
+Laws in several states barred marriage between Chinese and White Americans, and some cities with large Asian populations required Asian children to attend segregated schools.138

 The growth of the African American, Chicano, and Native American civil rights movements in the 1960s inspired many Asian Americans to demand their own rights.
 Discrimination against Asian Americans, regardless of national origin, increased during the Vietnam War.
 Ironically, violence directed indiscriminately against Chinese, Japanese, Koreans, and Vietnamese caused members of these groups to unite around a shared pan-Asian identity, much as Native Americans had in the Pan-Indian movement.
 In 1968, students of Asian ancestry at the University of California at Berkeley formed the Asian American Political Alliance.
 Asian American students also joined Chicano, Native American, and African American students to demand that colleges offer ethnic studies courses.142 In 1974, in the case of Lau v.
 Nichols, Chinese American students in San Francisco sued the school district, claiming its failure to provide them with assistance in learning English denied them equal educational opportunities.143 The Supreme Court found in favor of the students.